 - Is Chuck Missler associated with a particular Christian denomination or is he anti-church?

-No. Chuck has never charged speaking or appearance fees and will speak wherever he is welcome if possible.
-However, due to Chucks age, international travel is being kept to a minimum.
+No. Chuck has never charged speaking or appearance fees and spoke wherever he was welcome if possible.
+However, Chuck officially retired in 2017 and passed away in 2018.

 No. Chuck specifically talks against the dangers of Freemasonry in several of his briefing packs and sometimes in a manner that a Freemason would be excommunicated (See session 6 of Expectations of the Antichrist for example).

 Unfortunately Chuck's past lucrative secular career is often referred to.
 However his career ended abruptly after he had become the chairman of a small, publicly owned development company which made a multi-billion dollar agreement with the Soviet Union to supply personal computers to 143,000 schools.
 Unfortunately, unforeseen circumstances arose and the venture failed.
 The Misslers lost everything, including their home, automobiles and insurance.

 Chuck's good friend, Hal Lindsey, encouraged Chuck to take up his number one passion which was to teach the Bible, and devote himself to full-time ministry.
 Chuck and Nancy established Koinonia House in 1973 and after a terrible earthquake demolished their home in Big Bear, California in 1992, Chuck and Nancy moved Koinonia House to Coeur d'Alene, Idaho.
 "A small ministry that casts a large shadow" as he puts it, Chuck went on to produce many briefings and commentaries that have been played on radio stations and TV worldwide.
 Chuck now lives in a small house at K-House's Southern base, The River Lodge in rural New Zealand.
 (See also Chuck's Biography)

 The simple answer is no. Chuck does not believe that beings from another planet exisit or have visited earth in spacecraft.
 From the below articles, his Briefing Packages on 'Angels' and his book 'Alien Encounters,' Chuck essentially fit's 'Aliens' and 'UFO's' into two camps: Man-made or Spiritual beings.